OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0020.md

 ## Mode of Introduction

-- **Use of Deprecated Algorithms** : Relying on outdated or weak cryptographic algorithms can produce keys that are less secure.
-Such algorithms are often characterized by vulnerabilities or the ability to use shorter key lengths, which increases their susceptibility to contemporary attacks and threatens the overall security of the application.
+- **Use of Deprecated Algorithms** : Relying on outdated or weak cryptographic algorithms can allow threat actors to attack the cipher text, key or exploit known vulnerabilities in the algorithm, for example through brute force attacks.
+- **Insecure Modes of Operation**:  Using modes that are considered deprecated increase the attack surface of encrypted information.
+For example the use of AES/ECB is deprecated as it divides the plaintext into blocks and encrypts each block separately using the same key.
+This makes the cipher text vulnerable to "known plaintext attacks" and leaks information about the structure of the original plaintext.
+- **Predictable Initialization Vectors (IVs)**: If IVs are not random or unique, they can be exploited in attacks like ciphertext injection or pattern recognition.
+This compromises the confidentiality of encrypted data, especially in modes like CBC (Cipher Block Chaining).
+- **Weak Keys**: Short or easily guessable keys compromise encryption strength.
+The use of small key sizes (e.g., 56-bit keys in DES) can make the encryption susceptible to brute-force attacks.
+Best practices recommend keys of at least 256 bits for strong encryption.
+- **Misuse of Non-Cryptographic Operations**: Relying on techniques such as XOR, Base64 encoding, or simple obfuscation methods for security purposes.
+These methods provide no actual encryption and can be easily reversed or decoded, exposing sensitive data.

 ## Mitigations